 Tired of hearing your kids say “There’s nothing to do!”?
 These printable 101+ Boredom Buster Cards can help.
-Each card contains a suggested activity that kids ages 6+ can do with little or no guidance from you and use materials frequently found in most family homes.
-Click here to learn more.
+Each card contains a suggested activity kids ages 6+ can do with little or no guidance from you.
+And they use materials found in most family homes.
+Click here to learn more and get your own.

 You may also like:

 Like what you read here and want to learn more?
 Every Thursday I’ll send you one parenting tip about raising self-sufficient kids and creating the peaceful relationship you yearn to have with your child.
 Click here to sign up.